DevOpsPlayground/Hands-on-with-Cypress-and-Cypress-Dashboard/README.md

 # Stage 2: Automating Cypress Tests in CI

-Ok so we how have Cypress Dashboard linked up to our GitHub repo.
+Ok, so we how have Cypress Dashboard linked up to our GitHub repo.
 Now it is time to set up our CI pipeline in Code Build.
 To do so log into the aws.amazon.com console with either your own account or IAM user or the one that we have provided.

 ![](./readme_images/2.1.png)